virajmuthye/Tutorials/SLURM.md

 ### Wait for the job to finish.

+Give the command "squeue -u rida.mahmood1".
-If you give the command "squeue rida.mahmood1" and do not see a job in the list, then either the job as finished or there was an error.
+If do not see a job in the list, then either the job as finished or there was an error.
+If the job has finished, you should see the results in the file "tutorial.results".
 If there was an error in running the script, you should see it in the "job.error" file.

-The results will be in the file "tutorial.results"

 ### Answer the following questions
 1. Did you get any emails from ARC?
 What information was in those emails?